 SELECT SUM(data) FROM (SELECT ISNULL(NULL,0) AS data) t

-I usually see many people modifying the outer query to get desired NULL result, but that is not allowed in this simple puzzle.
+I usually see many people modifying the outer query to get desired NULL results, but that is not allowed in this simple puzzle.
 This small puzzle made me wonder how many people have a clear understanding about NULL.

 Well, here is the answer to my simple puzzle.
 Just CAST NULL AS INT and it will return the final result as NULL: